prisma/prisma/docs/faq.md

 ### How do schema migrations work with Photon?

 Photon.js is not opinionated on how exactly you migrate your database schema.
-You can keep your existing migration system and simply re-introspect your database schema after each migration to update Photon.
+You can keep your existing migration system and re-introspect your database schema after each migration to update Photon.
 Learn more in the [docs](./photon/use-only-photon.md).
 You can also always use [Lift](https://lift.prisma.io) to perform your migrations based on Prisma's declarative [data model definition](./data-modeling.md).

 ### Is Photon.js production-ready?
 Should I start using it?